-- Simulation of use of incubator shuttle for transfer from DS to NICU (Jan 2018) – rejected.
+- Simulation of use of an incubator shuttle for transfer from delivery suite to the Neonatal Intensive Care Unit (Jan 2018) – rejected.
 Continue with transfer on resuscitaire.

-- Sterile plastic bags (NeoHelp, Vygon) introduced for caesarean section (Feb 2018).
+- Sterile plastic bags (NeoHelp, Vygon) introduced for caesarean sections (Feb 2018).

 - Reduced use of transwarmers as overheating (Feb 2018).

-- Improving access to skin probes for servo-control on resuscitaire (Feb 2018).
+- Improving access to skin probes for servo-control on resuscitaires (Feb 2018).

-- Thermal Care Grab bags for delivery suite.
-Consists of: hat, skin temperature probe, plastic bag, small face mask, scissors (March 2018).
+- Thermal care ‘grab bags’ for delivery suite.
+Consists of: hat, skin temperature probe, plastic bag, small face mask, and scissors (March 2018).